 - Continuing from day 6's thought, I put all the code (except the one-time Youtube feed link extractor) in a single file.
-While it felt like I had written a lot of code, it's just about 250 lines including some 25 lines of
+While it felt like I had written a lot of code, it's just about 250 lines including some 25 lines of importstatements.
+At some point in the project, I'll have to break this up but this is too early and unnecessary right now.

 - The biggest win for today has been -> I got a good working prototype of a function that reads a table to get a list of rss links, then goes out to fetch each link and process it, and adds the posts from the feed to another table.
 And all of it done with the right kind of error handling (as far as my rudimentary tests are concerned).
 So now I could just invoke one function to fetch the latest updates from every rss link I have.

-line, type annotate it, then figure out the inner function slowly by unwrapping and then wrapping the results...
+- Type-level reasoning saved the day a few times: I would write the withResourceline, type annotate it, then figure out the inner function slowly by unwrapping and then wrapping the results...

 - I'd start with something like this: